ESAs Explained: Resources to Learn & Share

 WHO SUPPORTS ESAs?

-School choice programs are a top priority of Governor Greg Abbott, Lt.
+School choice programs were a top priority of Governor Greg Abbott, Lt.
 Gov. Dan Patrick, and Speaker of the House Dustin Burrows, who has homeschooled his own children.

 • A survey from the University of Houston last year found that 65% of Texans support school choice programs.